josejhkim/tp/docs/UserGuide.md

 - Useful for quickly locating a specific table in the wedding layout.

 **Examples:**
-- Running `findTable tid/12`  searches and displays the table with the id 12.
+- Running `addPersonToTable n/John Doe tid/12`  adds John Doe to the table and displays the table with the id 12.

 ### Removing a Person from a Table: deletePersonFromTable
 Removes a person from a table in the currently active wedding.